hapax/hapax.github.io/assets/simple-physics.md

 Or does it?
 In reality, a horse or a garden spider is made out of atoms, not tiny cubes, and atoms are *point-like*.
-When you zoom in, everything resolves itself into a cloud of
+When you zoom in, any animal resolves itself into a cloud of
 $0$-dimensional objects!
-It seems like everything is really $0$-dimensional.
+It seems like everything is really $0$-dimensional, and should scale as $L^0$.
-The problem is that we looked too close.
+This is obviously nonsense, and the problem is that we are looking too close.
 If we zoom in enough, all we can see are the *constituents* of matter, losing sight of the forest for the trees.
 To reason about "coarse" properties like the dimension, we should make